textpattern/textpattern/sites/README.txt

 ==========================================
-= A. Multi-Site with Separate Admin Area =
+= A. Multi-Site with separate admin area =
 ==========================================

 This setup method results in separate subdomains for your Textpattern-powered